roy-t/AStar/BenchmarkHistory.md

 | GridWithUnreachableTargetBench | 24,213,165.6 ns | 242,178.42 ns | 226,533.85 ns |
 |          GridWithGradientBench | 31,464,366.2 ns | 115,321.25 ns | 107,871.57 ns |

-# Benchmarks scores for V1
+# Benchmarks scores for older versions
-_Note: Gradient100X100 is approximately similar to the GridWithGradientBench benchmark in v2_
+_Note: Gradient100X100 is approximately similar to the GridWithGradientBench benchmark in newer versions_

 ## 2020-01-23
 _git hash `eaedfb12d9918977a8a3cde49a461e932f1a4e2b`_